Francis Bourgeois (trainspotter): Name

 In the first year of his social media presence, it was widely believed that Bourgeois had borrowed his moniker from the 18th-century court painter of the same name.

-It was later revealed in an interview that the name "Francis" was chosen because "he likes France and the way they do trains," and "Bourgeois" was inspired by a visit with his father to a sculpture exhibition by Louise Bourgeois at either the London's Tate Gallery or Somerset's Hauser & Wirth gallery.
+It was later revealed in an interview that the name "Francis" was chosen because "he likes France and the way they do trains," and "Bourgeois" was inspired by a visit with his father to a sculpture exhibition by Louise Bourgeois.
 Given the perception amongst his school peers that trainspotting was uncool, he explained that his pseudonym allowed him to "feel a bit more protected" when making videos.
 When he was applying for his fourth-year work placement, the university staff informed him that potential employers might search his name, and this is not something he wanted to worry about.
 Additionally, he believes that "Francis Bourgeois" has "a bit more of a ring to it" than his given name.